-The Allen Coral Atlas brings together partners from Planet, University of Queensland, Carnegie Institution for Science, Hawaii Institute of Marine Biology, and National Geographic to take high resolution satellite imagery and advanced analytics to map and monitor the world’s coral reefs in unprecedented detail.
-The Atlas aims to provide high-resolution, up-to-date global image of the world’s coral reefs, and detailed maps showing the composition and structure of five important reefs located throughout the world.
+The Allen Coral Atlas brings together partners from Planet, University of Queensland, Arizona State University's Center for Global Discovery and Conservation Science (GDCS) and National Geographic Society to take high resolution satellite imagery and advanced analytics to map and monitor the world’s coral reefs in unprecedented detail.
+The Atlas aims to provide a high-resolution, up-to-date global image of the world’s coral reefs, and detailed maps showing the composition and structure of five important reefs located throughout the world.

-By December 2020, we plan to have all the world's coral reefs mapped.
-To get to the global scale, we will first take a regional approach.
-What regions will be mapped first has yet to be determined.
-If your organization is interested in contributing to your location, please contact us at firstname.lastname@example.org
+By Summer 2021, we plan to have all the world's coral reefs mapped.
+To get to the global scale, we are mapping region by region.
+If your organization is interested in contributing to your location, please contact us at email@example.com

 We welcome your feedback.
 As this is an evolutionary process, and the Allen Coral Atlas is in a beta stage, the maps may have issues… some of which we are aware of, others we’d love to have you report to us.

 Please submit any identified errors with suggested corrections to firstname.lastname@example.org including: Reef name(s); coordinates and/or a georeferenced polygon (in kml, shapefile, or JSON format); screen shots from the Atlas of relevant area (annotated with details), explanation of the error and your suggestion for correcting it/them; any relevant field data; your contact details.